 A comprehensive assessment of wound characteristics is a fundamental component of wound management.
-A thorough, systematic wound assessment contributes to determining wound aetiology and severity, is the basis upon which treatments and wound dressings are determined, and allows progress to be measured.
-Whilst health professionals are required to assess and record wound characteristics, many have never received formal training regarding how to do this, resulting in varied and sometimes inaccurate assessments.
+A thorough, systematic wound assessment is essential to clinical decision-making in relation to aetiology and severity.
+It is the basis upon which treatments and wound dressings are determined and allows progress to be measured.
+In addition, health professionals are required to assess and record wound characteristics, but often have not received formal training regarding how to do this, resulting in varied and sometimes inaccurate assessments.

 A systematic, standardised wound assessment promotes reliability and confidence, leading to better decision-making in wound management and, ultimately, improved outcomes for patients.

 This Ausmed Course provides registered nurses and other healthcare professionals with current knowledge and skills in regards to assessment of wounds.

 - Carry out a comprehensive wound assessment with greater confidence to provide optimal patient care.

 - Differentiate between types of wounds in order to ensure management and treatments are individualised for each person.

 - Evaluate wound dimensions and progress through effective assessment and documentation.

 This Ausmed Course is relevant to registered nurses and other health professionals working in all clinical areas in which wound assessment skills are required.

 No conflict of interest exists for anyone in the position to control content for this activity.
 Wherever possible, generic or non-proprietary names of medications or products have been used.